Lance corporal: Marine Corps

 Lance corporal (LCpl) is the third enlisted rank in order of seniority in the United States Marine Corps, just above private first class and below corporal.
 It is the most commonly held rank in the USMC, and the highest one that a marine can hold without being a non-commissioned officer.

-The USMC is the only component of the U.S. Armed Forces to currently have lance corporals.
+The USMC is the only component of the U.S. Armed Forces to currently use the rank.
 Promotion to lance corporal is based on time in grade, time in service, and the conduct of the marine.
 Further promotion to the NCO ranks (corporal and above) is competitive and takes into account the individual service record of the marine.
 There can only be a certain number of corporals and sergeants in each MOS, so even with a qualifying score, promotions may be delayed due to an excessive number of corporals occupying billets in a certain MOS.

 From the earliest years of the Corps, the ranks of lance corporal and lance sergeant were in common usage.
-The rank of lance corporal has been in the Marine Corps since the 1830s.
+The rank of lance corporal has been used in the Marine Corps since the 1830s in the Indian Wars.
 Marines were appointed temporarily from the next lower rank to the higher grade but were still paid at the lower rank.
-As the rank structure became more firmly defined, the rank of lance sergeant fell out of use, with the rank of lance corporal remaining in the Corps into the 1930s, but this unofficial rank became redundant when the rank of private first class was established in 1917.
-The rank of lance corporal fell out of usage prior to World War II, before it was permanently established in the sweeping rank restructuring of 1958.
+By 1887, this practice was widespread in the Corps.
+The Commandant had later ordered that such appointments should only last one month, and that if the marine holding the appointment had failed to pass the relevant examination for the rank he was temporarily serving by the end of this one month period, his appointment was to be given to someone else.
+As the rank structure became more firmly defined, the rank of lance sergeant fell out of use, but the rank of lance corporal remained in unofficial use in the Corps into the 1930s, although it had officially become redundant when the rank of private first class was established in 1917.
+The rank of lance corporal fell out of usage prior to World War II, but was permanently re-established in the sweeping rank restructuring of 1958.